Todd Family Final DNA Report

 Somerset Co NJ Todds

-Todds of Dreghorn, Scotland; Co Down, NW Antrim, Tyrone in Northern Ireland; New Hampshire, New Jersey, New York, South Carolina, Tennessee
+Todds of Fenwick, Ayrshire, Scotland; Co Down, NW Antrim, Tyrone in Northern Ireland; New Hampshire, New Jersey, New York, South Carolina, Tennessee

 4. James Todd 1748-1815 OH r Nashville 1780s (TF58)